NoSpawnn/bow/README.md

     - Drop in replacement for [GNU Stow](https://www.gnu.org/software/stow/) (this is a huge goal)
 - Modes to either just install what you list or idempotent-ly manage your packages by removing any (user) packages that are installed but not listed in your config
 - Super simple config through a single YAML file
+- Oh and it's written in rust :3

 ## Supported package providers